phansch/dotfiles/README.md

  * `clean_rails` cleans cache and log files in rails projects
  * `lock.sh` Locks the screen with a blurred screenshot of the current screen.
    Requires `scrot`, `imagemagick` and `i3lock`
+ * `off` Will ask you to do a daily review and if you are fine with your journaling and then suspend the machine.

 ## Installation